 My other role model of home organization is my own mom.
 She is a step down from Grammy’s housekeeping, but she keeps it real.

 Everything in the house has a home but it isn’t unusual to find some stray things here and there on their way back to their homes.

 My mom’s “junk drawer” rivals Grammy’s.
 It has a few more items in it giving it a junkier feel, but it is beautifully organized.
 No doubt about that.

 I tell you all that to give you an idea of what I feel like I must live up to in regard to junk drawers.
 But here’s the thing.
 Organizing a junk drawer isn’t just about living up to an ideal.

 It actually makes life easier and simpler.

 An organized drawer is wonderful!
 Even if it is “just a junk drawer.”

 There are three things you need to do in order to get your junk drawer in order.

-1. Take everything out and figure out what it is.
+1. Take everything out of the junk drawer and figure out what it is.

 Most things are obvious: pens, papers, scissors.
-Lay out your items on the counter or table and categorize them.
+Lay all of your items on the counter or table and categorize them.